Ovid/zen-of-test-suites/README.md

 failures and explain why they failed and why they were hard to fix.
-Obviously this is a far more serious problem than warnings, but in the minds of the developers, they were under constant deadline pressures and as far as management was concerned, the test suite was practically a luxury, not "serious code."
+Obviously this is a far more serious problem than warnings, but in the minds of the developers, they were under constant deadline pressures and as far as management was concerned, the test suite was a luxury to keep developers happy, not "serious code."
 As a result, developers learned to recognize these failures and consoled themselves with the thought that they understood the underlying issues.

 Of course, that's not really how it works.
-The developer explaining the test failures admitted that he didn't understand some of them and with longer test suites that routinely fail, more failures tend to crop up, but developers conditioned to accept failures tend not to notice them.
+The developer explaining the test failures admitted that he didn't understand some of them and with longer test suites that routinely fail, more failures tend to crop up.
+Developers conditioned to accept failures tend not to notice them.
 They kick off the test suite, run and grab some coffee and later glance over results to see if they look reasonable (that's assuming they run all of the tests, something which